jakefeldy1/ETL/README.md

 #### 4.- config.py:
 ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) `Make sure to update this file with your database credentials`

-    Credentials to connect to the local postgresql data base
+    Credentials to connect to the local postgresql database

 #### 5.- ETL Project Write Up.docx
      Report for the project

 #### 6.- beer_etl_app.ipynb:
-     Main aplication that fetch the csv data process it and populate the data-base
+     Main application that fetches the csv data and processes it to populate the database